-For the person that is new to Forex, learning how to trade currency can be a bit intimidating.
+For the person that is new to Trading online, learning how to trade currency can be a bit intimidating.
 But if you don’t let yourself get overwhelmed and take it one step at a time, learning the basics on how to trade currency can be mastered quite easily.
 The first thing to do is familiarize yourself with the different terms and how the market works.

 Learning to Trade with Discipline